 Nice: Adam Sandler did a hilarious job on his performances as Davey Stone, He’s like a drunk version of The Grinch.
 Whitey DuVall, an elderly short referee & his twin sister, Eleanore.

 Fun Fact: Before Whitey made his animated debut, he was first introduced in one of Adam’s Comedy Albums, and made his live action debut in Little Nicky, with Dana Carvey portraying him in the flesh.
 I guess Adam filled in for him while Dana was busy filming The Master Of Disguise.

-Adam’s collaborators/close friends such as, Rob Schneider, Kevin Nealon, Peter Dante, Jon Lovitz, & Allen Covert, all did a good job on their performances.
+Adam’s collaborators/close friends such as, Rob Schneider, Kevin Nealon, Peter Dante, Jon Lovitz & Allen Covert, all did a good job on their respective performances.

 Besides Rob Schneider, voicing a waiter, he also narrates the story.

-An intresting take on The Columbia Pictures Logo, indicates that this movie is gonna laugh your pants off.
+An interesting take on The Columbia Pictures Logo, indicates that this movie is gonna laugh your pants off.

 Humor in this movie made me laugh uncontrollably.
 This was back when Adam’s style of Comedy, didn’t fade out like a lightbulb.